India GST Calculator — CGST, SGST & IGST

 Frequently Asked Questions

-For an intra-state transaction: multiply the pre-GST amount by the GST rate to get total GST, then split equally into CGST and SGST.
-Example: ₹10,000 item at 18% GST → Total GST = ₹1,800 (CGST ₹900 + SGST ₹900).
-Total invoice value = ₹11,800.
-For inter-state: the full 18% becomes IGST → ₹1,800 IGST, total = ₹11,800.
+For intra-state transactions, multiply the pre-GST base amount by the applicable GST rate to get total GST, then split it equally into CGST and SGST.
+For example, a ₹10,000 item at 18% GST produces ₹900 CGST + ₹900 SGST = ₹1,800 total GST, making the invoice value ₹11,800.
+For inter-state transactions, the same total GST applies but is charged as a single IGST component instead of being split.

 GST exclusive (ex-GST) price is the base price before adding GST — this is what you enter when using the "add GST" mode.
 GST inclusive price already includes GST within it — use the "remove GST" mode to find the pre-GST base.
 For example, if a product is listed at ₹1,180 inclusive of 18% GST, the pre-GST price is ₹1,000 and the GST component is ₹180.